INTERDICT TO PREVENT REMOVAL OF CHILDREN

 What can be done in the face of such threats ?
 In Scotland, one can apply to the court for an Interdict to prevent a person carrying out specific acts or entering a specific location.

 I have successfully obtained many interdicts over my career as a family law solicitor in Perth.
 Need help ?
-Call me on 07310 164 305 for a free 10 minute consultation with a solicitor.
+Call me on 07310 164 305 for a free 10 minute diagnostic interview with a solicitor.

 EXAMPLE INTERDICT TO PREVENT REMOVAL OF A CHILD